 It may also interest you to know that there has been a zero percent cybersecurity unemployment rate from 2011 to date (2020).

-So it’s time you began your hacking training already!
+So it’s about time you began your hacking training already!
 As you can see, cybersecurity experts are hotcakes and are must-hire candidates even right now.

 2. You will earn more than just a decent living given the high salaries